boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

   Range (min … max):   180.5 ms … 268.8 ms
 ```

 Not a bad saving there.
+Poking around the codebase I also identified some additional lookups and method calls that could be removed.
+There were a result of changing the logic to skip whitespace characters.

 https://www.reddit.com/r/rust/comments/9aa6t8/tokei_v800_language_filtering_dynamic_term_width/
 https://www.reddit.com/r/rust/comments/99e4tq/reading_files_quickly_in_rust/